 Being a parent, it is important for you to understand that your child’s asthma may be triggered by reasons, some of which are more common during certain specific times of the year.
 Some children might even outgrow the problem with time, while others might need to take lifelong medication.

-Allergens, as the name suggests, are likely to give rise to allergies that lead to the flare-up Allergens like animal dander, cockroaches, dust mites and moulds, are quite likely to trigger asthma Allergens are one of the most common asthma triggers.
-They include animal dander, dust, mould, mites etc.
+Allergens, as the name suggests, are likely to give rise to allergies that lead to flare-ups Allergens like animal dander, cockroaches, dust mites, and molds, are quite likely to trigger asthma Allergens are one of the most common asthma triggers.
+They include animal dander, dust, mold, mites, etc.

 Though it is impossible to completely get rid of all allergens at once, you can minimize their quantity in your home by following these simple tips by the leading children’s asthma doctor:

 · Keep your home clean and dust free.

 · Wash your bedding in hot water and avoid using feather pillows

 · Avoid using rugs and mats at home as dust can easily accumulate over them

 · Wash your curtains very often